 It is a well-known fact that high rates of employee turnover can be detrimental to a growing business.
 Not only does the company have to spend time and money training new employees, but they also lose the knowledge and experience of the previous hires who left.
 There are many effective strategies for decreasing and preventing employee turnover, and it starts with creating a workplace that employees want to stay in.

-If you find yourself asking "how do we decrease our turnover rate?", keep reading.
+If you find yourself asking 'how do we decrease our turnover rate?', keep reading.
 In this article, we'll take a look at some of the root causes of turnover, how to calculate your turnover rate, and the 15 best strategies on how to overcome employee turnover.
+Employee turnover reduction is vital for business growth.

 What is employee turnover?